Geeni Security Camera Review 2025: Affordable Security Cameras

 Pan and Tilt

-The Geeni Scope, Sentinel, Lookout, and iHome Roto cameras (both indoor and outdoor versions) can pan and tilt, allowing for a wider view of the surroundings.
-You can control the pan-and-tilt action using the companion apps.
+The Geeni Scope, Sentinel, Lookout, and Elite cameras can pan and tilt, allowing for a wider view of the surroundings.
+You control the pan-and-tilt action through the Geeni app, giving you up to 355 degrees of horizontal rotation and 90 degrees of vertical tilt on most models.

 One thing to note about pan-and-tilt cameras is that they have a narrower field of view than those that don’t pan and tilt.
 Most Geeni cameras have a viewing angle of about 130 degrees, but the pan-and-tilt versions have an angle of only about 110 degrees.